kiali/kiali.io/content/en/docs/Configuration/namespace-management.md

 If you install Kiali using the [Server Helm Chart]({{< ref "/docs/installation/installation-guide/install-with-helm" >}}), these Roles will not be created.
 This security feature is provided by the operator only, and is one reason why it is recommended to use the operator.
 The Server Helm Chart is provided only as a convenience.
 {{% /alert %}}

 Note that the namespaces declared here (including any regex expressions) are evaluated and discovered by the operator at install time.
-Namespaces that do not exist at the time of install but are created later in the future will not be accessible by Kiali.
-For Kiali to be given access to namespaces created in the future, you must edit the Kiali CR and update the `accessible_namespaces` setting to include the new namespaces.
-However, if you set `accessible_namespaces` to the special value `["**"]` all namespaces (including any namespaces created in the future) will be accessible to Kiali.
+Namespaces that do not exist at the time of install will not be accessible by Kiali.
+For Kiali to be given access to a new namespace you must edit the Kiali CR.
+Adding the new namespace to the list of `accessible_namespaces` will trigger an operator reconciliation and the necessary Role will be created.
+Note that if the new namespace is already covered by an existing regex entry, the CR must still be changed in some way to trigger the operator reconciliation.
+However, if `accessible_namespaces` is set to the special value `["**"]` all namespaces (including any namespaces created in the future) will be accessible to Kiali.

 {{% alert color="warning" %}}
 As you can see in the example, the namespace where Kiali is installed must be listed as accessible (often, but not always, this is the same namespace as Istio).
 If it is not in the list, it will be added for you by the operator.